 Routine leak inspections are crucial in mold prevention, especially in areas with metal surfaces.
 Leaks allow moisture to seep into surfaces, creating ideal conditions for mold growth.

 Focus on plumbing, roofs, and windows to identify potential water entry points.
 Leaks around sinks, pipes, and appliances like dishwashers or refrigerators can introduce excess moisture that leads to mold.
 Windowsills can be especially vulnerable; moisture may pool if the area isn’t sealed properly.
-Regular mold inspections of these areas can help catch early signs of mold and address them before they spread.
-Repairing these leaks promptly will significantly reduce the likelihood of mold developing.
+Regular mold inspections of these areas can help catch early signs of mold damage and address them before they spread.
+Promptly repairing these leaks will significantly reduce the likelihood of mold developing.

 Use Dehumidifiers in Humid Areas